Puerta de Hierro, el exilio de Perón

 Puerta de Hierro, el exilio de Perón (Puerta de Hierro, the exile of Perón) is a 2012 Argentine film.
 It is based on the exile of Argentine president Juan Perón, who was deposed in 1955 by a military coup named Revolución Libertadora, left the country, and finally returned in 1973.
 The actor playing Perón is Víctor Laplace.

-Title

-The film is named after Puerta de Hierro, the Madrid residential neighbourhood where Perón had his villa.
+The title refers to Puerta de Hierro, the Madrid residential neighbourhood where Perón had his villa.

 Plot

 Close to his final return to Argentina, Perón begins to record in tapes his memoirs of the exile.
 He begins with the bombing of Plaza de Mayo and the Revolución Libertadora military coup against him, which caused his departure from the country.
 He met the Argentine dancer María Estela Martínez in Panamá, who stayed with him.
 He finally settled in Spain, and became a friend of his doctor and a tailor named Sofía who did not recognize him.
 Despite his distance from the country, he stayed informed of all the ongoing political developments, and several Argentine political figures visited him.

 José López Rega began to work at the house, and became an influential figure over Isabel.
 Perón made an attempt to return to Argentina by laying clues that he would do so through Paraguay and fly instead to Brazil; but the Brazilian military forced him to return to Spain.
 Perón revealed his identity to Sofía before making the flight, which redefined their relation since then.
 The political crisis in Argentina worsened, and de facto president Alejandro Agustín Lanusse finally agreed to lift the proscription of Peronism and allow the return of Perón.
 Perón recorded his memoirs of the exile for Sofía, and his last tape ended with the tango song "Volver" (To return).